 We then transfer to the Toshima district, where we shall take a guided tour of the beautiful Jiyu Gakuen Girls’ School, Myonichikan, designed by American architect Frank Lloyd Wright.
 The Myonichikan consists of four buildings whose extended horizontal lines blend with the landscape, like Wright’s famous ‘Prairie House’ designs.
 Arato Endo designed one of the four buildings – the auditorium.
 Myonichikan was designated an Important Cultural Property in May 1997 for its historic and artistic values.

 Kintsugi is the Japanese art of repairing broken pottery and, rather than hiding the mended edges, enhancing them with gold or silver to create a new and enhanced beauty.
 This afternoon we enjoy a very special private demonstration of kintsugi by master craftsman Kunio Nakumura, who will show us the methods used to transform what may be broken into the ‘perfect imperfection’.

 This evening we gather for a Farewell Dinner at one of Tokyo’s fine restaurants.
 (Overnight Tokyo) BD

-Our tour ends in Tokyo.
+Our tour ends in Tokyo after breakfast.
 You may wish to extend your stay in Japan or return home.
 You should find your own way to the airport or consult ASA for transfer assistance.
 B